Eugene | Oregon

 Mushrooms in the Greenhouse

 Indoor mushroom cultivation techniques can vary from passively growing in the shower, to building dedicated grow houses for mushroom production.
 In this segment of the course we will be covering how to create artificial growing conditions for a variety of mushrooms, both in the soil and through the use of bags and containers.
 Irrigation strategies, air circulation, temperature control, and natural pest abatement will also be covered.

 A multitude of How-To’s for growing mushrooms right along with all of your vegetables.
 We will cover companion plantings, mushroom mulches, simple and free mycorrhizae applications, as well as identifying common edible mushrooms already in your garden.

 Growing Mushrooms using Appropriate Technologies

-There are a lot of ways to grow a lot of mushrooms, and we will be covering many of the standard routes of mushroom cultivation as well as employing some more recently adapted techniques for making better ecological and economic decisions.
+There are plenty of ways to grow plenty of mushrooms, and we will be covering many of the standard routes of mushroom cultivation as well as employing some more recently adapted techniques for making better ecological and economic decisions.
 Some of these include working with rocket stoves, generating and working with bio-char, passive solar technologies, as well as anaerobic processing.
 These are all simple real-world approaches which have found their way into many sensible operations, we will be unfolding some new ways to integrate them into mushroom cultivation during this course.

 Food Forest Integration | MycoForestry Practices